-You can search YouTube for videos of baby sounds.
+You can buy a CD of baby sounds.
 Start out with the volume turned down fairly low.
 If your pet doesn't react strongly to the sounds, gradually increase the volume to a normal level.
 As you play the recording, praise your pet and offer tasty treats.
 Repeat these sessions daily until the baby's arrival.

 Borrow some baby smells.
 Handle a friend's baby and absorb some of the smells of baby lotion, powder, and food.
 Go directly home and spend some positive, relaxed time with your pet.
 Give him a massage or play with him while the baby smells mingle with your own.
 After a week or so, add the actual sources of the smells with the supplies you'll be using for your own baby.
+Borrow a dirty diaper and let your pet become accustomed to that smell, too.
 Borrow a baby!

 After a few weeks, combine baby sounds and smells (which should be familiar to your pet by now) with the bustle and attention of a visiting baby.
 Be sure to keep your pet on his leash and carefully supervise all interactions.
 This is an excellent dress rehearsal for the extra visitors and attention you and your baby will receive during the first few weeks after delivery.